Gaff/blog/_posts/2015-09-03-Securing-your-VPN-Ubutu.md

 ## What can I do to prevent this?

-You need a firewall.
+I've seen people use an executioner script that kills your browser if the tunnel cuts out.
+However a better solution would be a firewall.
 Ubuntu has a very simple one called [ufw](https://help.ubuntu.com/community/UFW) - Uncomplicated Firewall.
 And it's really not very complicated.
 Here's what you need to do:

     sudo ufw enable
     sudo ufw deny outgoing